LarsMaiwald/RL_NSE/README.md

 # Research Lab: Numerical Solution of the Navier-Stokes Equations

+## Implementation
+Implement the algorithm in the following steps:
+- [x] Write the skeleton of the program, which allocates all needed variables and fields, and initializes the fields to zero.
+- [ ] Implement an output routine for the fields.
+Initialize u and v with a known function (e.g. u = cos(x) cos(y)) and test the output routine by outputting and plotting the fields.
+- [ ] Write the function that computes F and G. To do this, you must implement the derivative stencils (32) through (37).
+Test the derivative stencils by using them to calculate the derivative of a known function.
+- [ ] Implement the pressure calculation using the SOR method.
+Test this by solving an elliptic equation to which you know the analytic solution.
+Output your numerical solution and compare it to the analytic solution.
+Test the method, its convergence and convergence speed for different grid resolutions and relaxation parameters ω.
+- [ ] Implement a function to compute the RHS of (41).
+- [ ] Lastly, write the time evolution loop.
+For this, you need a function to set the time step according to the stability criterion.
+Be careful to potentially absorb a division by zero.
+You also need to implement the function which computes the new velocity from the new values of F and G and from the new pressure values.

+## Algorithm
 The following lists all necessary steps for solving the Navier-Stokes equations in the correct order:
 - [x] Read in parameters and initialize all variables.
 - [ ] Allocate memory for all fields and initialize all fields.